csswizardry/csswizardry.github.com/_posts/2024-08-19-cache-grab-how-much-are-you-leaving-on-the-table.md

 **7.5% of navigations are _Reloads_.** Again, this would need viewing in context.
 A lot of reloads could be the symptom of broken-looking sites or sites where content has failed to load.
-Or, it could be quite typical of your site in general—let’s say you provide breaking news, or live flight status, or you’re Hacker News.
+Or, it could be quite typical of your site in general — let’s say you provide breaking news, or live flight status, or you’re Hacker News.
 It may well be a site that expects to have users refreshing pages, which might therefore mean there no cause for concern.
 If this isn’t what you’d expect, I would try to cross reference this behaviour with in-browser error